pesalerno/Chimanta-genomics/README_Stefania.txt

 #####may be more informative to graph differently for downstream analyses, to check individuals
 #####that look odd in analyses such as PCA, Structure, etc.

+#NOTE: LOOK AT FILE: "readcounts_scatterplot.R" TO GET MORE INFO ON GRAPHS.
+ADDED ABLINES FOR
+###MEDIAN, MEAN, STDEV FOR EACH TAXON